jsiek/B522-PL-Foundations/lecture-notes.lagda.md

 ```

 Not only is every number either even or odd, but those two properties
 are mutually exclusive.
-We prove that if a number is odd, it is not
+In the following we prove that if a number is
-even.
-To do this we need the following fact, which we prove by
+odd, it is not even.
+To do this we need the following fact, which we
-induction on both `n` and `m`.
+prove by induction on both `n` and `m`.

 ```
 2*n≢1+2*m : ∀ (n m : ℕ) → n + n ≢ suc (m + m)